Policies

 12.1 The parties agree that this Agreement replaces all previous agreements (written or otherwise) entered into between the parties and therefore constitutes a renewal of any or all previous agreements between the parties.

-12.2 In addition, the parties agree that no commercial use or conduct not expressly provided for in this Agreement may be used to explain, modify or contradict the terms of this Agreement.
+12.2 In addition, the parties agree that no commercial use or conduct not expressly provided for in this Agreement may be used to explain, modify, or contradict the terms of this Agreement.

 13. SERVICE LEVEL AGREEMENT